sebastianbergmann/phpunit-documentation-english/src/database.rst

 The DbUnit extension considerably simplifies the setup of a database for testing purposes and allows you to verify the contents of a database after performing a series of operations.
-Installation of the DbUnit extention is easy and is documented in :ref:`installation.optional-packages`
+Installation of the DbUnit extension is easy and is documented in :ref:`installation.optional-packages`

 .. _database.supported-vendors-for-database-testing: